aliyss/mail.nvim/README.md

 - `tag`: a tag identifier
 - `account`: a mail account identifier
 - `folder`: a mail folder identifier
+- `email`: an email identifier
+- `thread`: an email thread identifier
+- `template`: a mail template identifier
+- `flag`: a mail flag identifier
+- `command`: a shell command (shell escaped)
+- `format`: a format identifier (plain, json, html, eml, etc.)
+- `pagination`: pagination options (if pagination is disabled, all results are returned according to the limit set)
+- `storage`: storage options (himalaya folder or local directory)

 **Operators:**
 - `+`: apply to all within the context